 If your home is ever threatened with a power outage, a pump failure, or extreme cold (pipe burst), then these wireless-enabled systems will alert you in real-time through a DC-powered controller that won't be affected by a loss of power.
 They can also alert you when the WI-FI signal is lost in case you don't have a standby generator or an APC backup for your network devices.
 The level of protection and control you'll gain from a smart battery backup system will be unlike anything you've ever experienced before.

 For homeowners worried about relying on battery power for a longer duration, a water-powered backup sump pump makes a great alternative.
 By using the pressure from the incoming municipal water supply, a water-powered sump pump will remove and discharge incoming water for extended periods of time.
 They are also highly praised because they do not require electricity to operate and are extremely reliable.

-Keep in mind that since these pumps connect to a main water supply, they can be costly to operate for extended periods of time.
-The pumps use 1 gallon of fresh water for every 2 gallons of water removed and won't work on a well system and may be outlawed in some municipalities.
+Keep in mind that since these pumps connect to the main water supply, they can be costly to operate for extended periods of time.
+The pumps use 1 gallon of fresh water for every 2 gallons of water removed and won't work on a good system and may be outlawed in some municipalities.
 Water-powered sump pumps are also less robust, handling under 1,000 GPH at 10 feet of lift.
 So, if you need a high-output emergency backup, you may want to stick with a battery backup.

 Just like battery backup, water-powered backup systems that are paired with a smart wireless alarm will provide you with the peace of mind and control over your system at all times.